 Our Eat Drink Play contributors reveal their favourite BYO restaurants.

-What makes a restaurant great?
-It’s character, certainly.
-A cracker food offering, absolutely.
-A BYO licence?
-Now that offers a certain allure very few can resist.
-The beauty is, it doesn’t matter if you’re blowing the dust of a special vintage or grabbing a cleanskin off the shelf of the closest bottle shop.
-BYO accommodates budgets both big and small.
-Always on the search for a culinary gem, we asked the people who eat, drink and play the most – our Eat Drink Play contributors – to reveal what they believe to be the best BYO restaurants Sydney has to offer.
+The beauty of BYO restaurants is it doesn’t matter if you’re blowing the dust of a special vintage or grabbing a cleanskin off the shelf, BYO accommodates budgets both big and small.
+So, we asked the people who eat, drink and play the most – our Eat Drink Play contributors – to reveal what they believe to be the best BYO restaurants Sydney has to offer.

 Emilie’s Favourite: Phamish Vietnamese Cafe, Darlinghurst